 - Select the scanning mode for your file and check the column “Use message table to get From field” and “Use Disk Space” as per your requirement and click Next.

 - Wait while the process takes place and click on Finish.
+The EDB data will be displayed in a tree-like structure.

 - Now, you will see that under the Source List section, there is a list of all the user mailboxes.
 Right click on desired mailbox and select Export Mailboxes to PST.